- The back (posterior) part stores hormones produced in the hypothalamus.

 - Cortisol is the "stress response" hormone.
-It affects the breakdown of glucose, protein, and fat, and has anti-inflammatory and anti-allergy effects.
+It affects the breakdown of glucose, protein, and fat, and it has anti-inflammatory and anti-allergy effects.

 The endocrine system is made up of organs and tissues that produce hormones.
 Hormones are natural chemicals produced in one location, released into the bloodstream, then used by other target organs and systems.

-The hormones control the target organs.
+Hormones control the target organs.
 Some organ systems have their own internal control systems along with, or instead of, hormones.

-As we age, changes naturally occur in the way that body systems are controlled.
+As we age, changes naturally occur in the way body systems are controlled.
 Some target tissues become less sensitive to their controlling hormone.
 The amount of hormones produced may also change.